sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/planes-and-sketches.md

 #### Axes rotation

-There a last operation that can be done on a plane - it is the rotation of its axes around the origin.
+There is a last operation that can be done on a plane - it is the rotation of its axes around the origin.

 ```js withWorkbench